strimzi/strimzi.github.io/_posts/2023-08-29-kafka-node-pools-supporting-kraft.md

 If you want to have a Kafka cluster with dedicated `controller` and `broker` nodes, you can create two `KafkaNodePool` resources.
 One with the `controller` role.
-And another with the `broker` node.
+And another with the `broker` role.
 Of course, if you want, you can use more node pools.

 ```yaml